 To assemble a stamper, build up four layers, applying wood glue between each layer.

 The bottom face of the stamper is reinforced with 3D printed bevelled parts.
+They should be printed with supports, and 25% infill is fine.
 There's one part for each of the 14 vertices:

-I've made two reference diagrams to help with coordinating the tiling:
+I made some reference diagrams to help with coordinating the tiling: